andreamr78/challenge18/README.md

 <img width="1419" alt="Screenshot 2025-03-03 at 9 33 20 p m" src="https://github.com/user-attachments/assets/e085d90a-4063-49f6-b699-de851f3c7589" />
 <img width="1423" alt="Screenshot 2025-03-03 at 9 32 57 p m" src="https://github.com/user-attachments/assets/2afc2e35-9537-4088-a51b-57af1047802f" />
 <img width="1424" alt="Screenshot 2025-03-03 at 9 32 17 p m" src="https://github.com/user-attachments/assets/5d40eb22-faeb-4c0a-a00e-f25f641c6fcb" />

-*WHEN I click on the Logout button

-*THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button